Corporate Volunteering with No Time Commitment: Funding Soft Skills Community Workshops

 - Maud Vanhoutte

-- 3 min read
+- 4 min read

-Updated: 5 days ago
+Updated: Nov 5

 Across Sydney and Australia, we work with individuals who have survived domestic violence, young people disconnected from education, people living with disabilities, refugees, and others who have been excluded or overlooked.
 What they all have in common is potential.
 What many lack is a safe place to rebuild their self-worth, practise vital life and social skills, and believe in themselves again.

-Impact of Soft skills + life skills = long-term transformation
+Impact of Soft skills + Life skills = Long-Term transformation

 We deliver hands-on, trauma-aware workshops that integrate: